Bantry Bay Explosives Depot

-The Bantry Bay Explosives Depot is a heritage-listed former explosives depot at Killarney Heights in the Northern Beaches Council, New South Wales, Australia.
+The Bantry Bay Explosives Depot is a heritage-listed former explosives depot at Killarney Heights, New South Wales, a suburb of Sydney, Australia.
 It was built in 1915.
 The property is owned by the Office of Environment and Heritage, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.